nDerroitte/CR-backup/gilded-rose/README.md

 ** About Item Quality **

-// TODO
+By default, every update, the quality decreases by 1.
+However, there are some exceptions for specific item rules as mentionned beneath.

 ** Item quality to Sell-in relationship **

-// TODO
+By default, every update, the sell-in decreases by 1 except for the Sulfuras.

 ** About specific item rules **

-- Sulfuras is legendary which means //TODO
+- Sulfuras is legendary which means the quality and the sell_in doesn't change.
-- Aged Brie & Backstage passes do something special, although not the same thing
+- Aged Brie & Backstage passes increase in quality every day.
-// TODO
+	-Aged Brie increases quality by 1 every day -Backstage increases by 1 if you have to sell it in 6-10 days and by 2 if you have to sell it in 5 or less days
+- Conjured items incxreases in quality twice every day.

 ```
 We have recently signed a supplier of conjured items.
 This requires an update to our system: